odea-project/qAlgorithms/report/discussion_tests.md

 Similar effects can be observed when viewing the differences between the total number of centroids per measurement.
-To display both graphs together, they were normalised so that their greatest point was 1.
+To display both graphs together, they were normalised so that their greatest point, respectively, was 1.
 The number of recorded spectra is inconsistent between measurements, usually deviating by around four.
 Whether this had an influence on the displayed results was tested by calculating the differences between